Marion County: Everything residents need to know before a storm

 Shelter locations will be announced if and when they open but, even then, residents should check to make sure a certain location is open and has availability before leaving home.
 You can see if a shelter is open at this link.

 Not all shelters allow pets.
 Shelters do not allow weapons, alcohol or drugs.
 If you have a medical condition that requires you to stay at a special needs shelter, click here to register or call 352-369-8100.

 If you have prescription medicine, make sure you have enough for two weeks.
 A pillow, blanket and basic hygiene items should also be brought to the shelter.

-You should also buy non-perishable foods and frozen gel packs for a cooler.
-The county offers an entire list of emergency supplies you should have for a storm.
+You should also buy nonperishable foods and frozen gel packs for a cooler.
+The county offers this complete list of emergency supplies officials say you should have for a storm.